trade-tariff/trade-tariff-search-query-parser/README.md

 # trade-tariff-search-query-parser
-Flask App to parse the search term queries  in trade-tarif typed in find_commodity page.
+Flask App to parse the search term queries the users type on Trade Tarif find_commodity page.

 ## Installation